 More on the East soon!

-You have read this article traveling / work with the title I'm moving to Virginia!.
-You can bookmark this page URL http://miavamp22.blogspot.com/2009/05/i-moving-to-virginia.html.
+with the title I'm moving to Virginia!.
+You can bookmark this page URL https://miavamp22.blogspot.com/2009/05/i-moving-to-virginia.html.
 Thanks!